Yedomon/plastomics101/README.md

 Interestingly, by examining the heatmap with species cluster, the phylogenetic tree topology is concordant with the coding sequence based tree inferencwe; indicating the robust estimation of phylogenetic relationship based on codon usage as observed in a wide range of families [(Chi et al 2020)](https://www.mdpi.com/2223-7747/9/11/1605), [(Gao et al 2019)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0218817), [(Wang et al 2016)](https://www.frontiersin.org/articles/10.3389/fpls.2016.00280/full)

+## Variation Hotspots within chloroplast genomes of Sesamum and Cerathoteca species